 There are some magical, once-in-a-lifetime moments that happen at comic conventions - and many of those are can't-miss panels with creators, celebrities, and fans.
 Popverse knows that, and since our launch in May 2022 we've been bringing you those big moments - and in many cases, filming them.

-Popverse films (and in many cases streams) the biggest panels from New York Comic Con, Emerald City Comic Con, C2E2, Florida Supercon, and MCM Comic Con - and posts them here on our website.
-For C2E2 this March, we are livestreaming a select group of panels, and then making those (and even more) available to watch later on exclusively for Popverse members and convention-specific digital ticket holders.
+Popverse films (and in many cases streams) the biggest panels from New York Comic Con, MCM Comic Con, Emerald City Comic Con, C2E2, Florida Supercon, and more - and posts them here on our website.
+For NYCC this October, we are filming (and in some cases livestreaming) numerous panels, and then making those (and even more) available to watch later on exclusively for Popverse members and convention-specific digital ticket holders.

 Here is a sample of our video streaming, so you can test BEFORE your favorite panel begins if your software and hardware is optimized.
 If you can't watch this, read the FAQ below on working out your issues to ensure an ideal experience.

 If you don't see your issue addressed in the below FAQ, don't worry - contact Popverse customer service at email@example.com.

 It says I need to be a member.
 How do I do that?